taras/scaleup-templates/README.md

 need to use with get_template_part.
 If you place your template into a sub directory then you can include in template name or include it as part of the $path.

-*Note 2*: If you're prefixing your callback functions, then I highly recommend that you read Mike Schinkel's [Using Classes as Code Wrappers for WordPress Plugins](http://hardcorewp.com/2012/using-classes-as-code-wrappers-for-wordpress-plugins/) and [Enabling Action and Filter Hook Removal from Class-based WordPress Plugins](http://hardcorewp.com/2012/enabling-action-and-filter-hook-removal-from-class-based-wordpress-plugins/) on [HardcoreWP.com](http://hardcorewp.com)
+*Note 2*: If you're prefixing your callback functions, then I highly recommend that you read Mike Schinkel's [Using Classes as Code Wrappers for WordPress Plugins](http://hardcorewp.com/2012/using-classes-as-code-wrappers-for-wordpress-plugins/) and [Enabling Action and Filter Hook Removal from Class-based WordPress Plugins](http://hardcorewp.com/2012/enabling-action-and-filter-hook-removal-from-class-based-wordpress-plugins/) on [HardcoreWP.com](http://hardcorewp.com).
+You can find an example of class wrapped plugin in [ScaleUp Templates Test Plugin Repository](https://github.com/wrktg/scaleup-templates-tests/blob/master/scaleup-templates-tests.php)

 *Note 3*: Please, tell your users that you're using ScaleUp Templates to provide a way to overwrite your templates so they'll know how to use them :)

-## For site builders and theme developers
+## For theme developers and site builders

 ### How do I use a template that's provided by a plugin that uses ScaleUp Templates?